sonotley/python-deployment-docs/docs/index.md

 # Introduction

 > This site is currently a work in progress.
-Most pages are written, but I'm still tweaking it.
+> It's pretty much complete for the original generation of my workflow,
+> but I'm reworking the workflow all the time.
+Maybe I'll figure out how to add versioning
+> to this site so I can update it non-destructively.

 ## What is this all about?
 Python is pretty easy to write, but when it comes to packaging, distributing and running code somewhere other than your own computer, things get a bit tricky.
 This is a guide to how I've chosen to tackle that problem.
 It's a reference for my future self and hopefully of help to other people too.